mcandre/buttery/CONFIGURATION.md

 `-fadeRate <v>` adjusts fade velocity (default: 1.0).

-## None
+#### None

 The `-stitch None` transition setting applies no particular transition at all between animation cycles.
 In art, sometimes less is more.

-# SUPERCUTS
+## Trims

-Animation smoothing takes a long time.
-We recommend pre-cutting your source assets to the desired subsequence.
-Every frame removed from the input GIF makes the `buttery` editing process faster.
+Animations may be time cropped.

-Often, animations appear to accelerate when frame are removed.
-This is not always a bad thing; sometimes a fast animation helps to smooth over more subtle details.
+Note: Often, animations appear to accelerate when frame are removed.
+This is not always a bad thing.
+A faster animation can naturally smoothes over visual quirks.

-## Trim Start / End
+### Trim Start / End

 The `-trimStart <n>` / `-trimEnd <n>` options drop `n` frames from the start and/or end of the original sequence.
 Zero indicates no trimming.

-For brevity, we will now assume the None transition and elide the successive sequence repetitions.
+For brevity, we assume the None transition and elide sequence repetitions.

-### Before
+#### Before

 ```text
 1 2 3 4 5
 ```

-### After
+#### After

 With `-trimStart 1`: